1. Parenting

 A note of caution: You must, of course, know what is best left to the child and what is not, to sort out.
 Think it through.

 Every parent is tempted to make their child's project the best one ever, but it's more important to let children learn to do things on their own.
-In fact, if the school overplays the parental role in projects, protest.
+Rather, if the school overplays the parental role in projects, protest.
 Offer encouragement but minimal help.
 A typical helicopter parent worries that if their child does not do well in primary school, they will not do well in life later!
 There is absolutely no evidence to justify this anxiety.

+Limit your curiosity about what happened in school.
 If your child is not forthcoming about what is going on at school, drop the matter.
 It's okay.
 Do not grill them with questions like, "What happened during the second period today?"
-If you have a concern, do not barrage the class teacher with phone calls.
-If you do notice behavioral changes for the worse, seek a meeting instead.
+If you notice worsening behavioral changes in your child yourself, seek a meeting with the class teacher.

-What's worse than helicopter parenting?
+What is worse than helicopter parenting?

 Did you know there are worse types of overindulging, overprotective parents?
 Here are two examples: